mozilla/experimenter-docs/docs/onboarding/onboarding-feature-ios.md

 - dismissable

 ## Conditions
 The conditions table is a set of triggers, like messaging, that can be used on cards to include or exclude them from appearing.
-The coditions list is a json of valid JEXL expressions.
+The conditions list is a json of valid JEXL expressions.
 These expressions can be used in the `prerequisites` or the `disqualifiers` fields in cards.
-Eg:
+E.g.:

 ```json
 "conditions": {